baishakh22/Virtual-Voice-Assistance-with-Python/README.md

 Still if are facing same issue, you can shoot me an email to 'baisahkmuhfat@yahoo.com'

 Now everything should work.
-In this module this is not a crazy project.
-It will response with limited command.
-Like, today's date, day, month, year.
-It also play music from YouTube, search information from Wikipedia, send message to WhatsApp, tell me the jokes, weather update, set up an alarm and some basic command.
-Here, if my program can't help to search then it will pass to google search, which I added in else statement.
-Here are the list of package I was need to install
+In this module, this is not a crazy project.
+It will respond with limited command.
+Like, today's date, day, month, and year.
+It also plays music from YouTube, search for information from Wikipedia, send message to WhatsApp, tell me jokes, and weather update, set up an alarm, and some basic command.
+Here, if my program can't help to search then it will pass to google search, which I added in the else statement.
+Here are the lists of packages I needed to install
 ```
 pip install SpeechRecognition
 pip install pyttsx3